 We are a university-based, community-focused training program, operating in an award-winning clinic and hospital in Minneapolis.

-The program leads an independent family medicine service, with patient-centered bedside rounding.
+The program leads an independent family medicine service, with patient-centered rounding.
 Residents benefit from daily didactics by a variety of disciplines.

 The curriculum emphasizes: